AlekEagle/uploadr/README.md

   - `response:body`
     - `response:body;json;path` (A.K.A. `json:path`) - Get a value from the response body.
 It takes a JSON path and returns the value at that path.
 It must refer to only a single value, and cannot be an array or object.
     - `response:body;xml;path` (A.K.A. `xml:path`) - Get a value from the response body.
 It takes an XPath and returns the value at that path.
 It must refer to only a single value, and cannot be an array or object. (untested but might work)
-    - `response:body;flags;regexp;pattern` (A.K.A. `regexp:flags;pattern`) - Get a value from the response body.
+    - `response:body;regexp;pattern` (A.K.A. `regexp:pattern`) - Get a value from the response body.
 It takes a regular expression and returns the first match.
 It must refer to only a single value, and cannot be an array or object. (untested but might work)
   - `response:headers;header` - Get a value from the response headers.
 It takes a header name and returns the value of that header.
 Case-insensitive.
   - `response:status_code` - Get the status code of the response.
   - `response:url` - Get the final URL of the response.
 This is useful if the server redirects the request.